DarkZeros/FreedomDB/README.md

 - Pybind11: Provides C++/Python interfaces

 # How to build and develop ?
+Just preinstall these requisites:

-* sudo aptitude install libpython-dev libboost-dev libpq-dev libpqxx-dev ninja-build
+* apt-get install libpython-dev libboost-dev libpq-dev libpqxx-dev ninja-build

-* Use cmake manually or setup.py
+Then use any of these:
+* Cmake manually `mkdir build; cd build; cmake ..; make`
+* `setup.py`